luckythandel/luckyporter/README.md

 # LuckyPorter.py
 This script can send files to a Remote server/Local server using the Port Forwarding and recieve files from a Remote server/Local server.
-Run this command before using this file:
+Run this command before using this script:
 ```
 pip3 install -r requirements.txt
 ```